← All varieties

 Fruit

-Form: Oblate inclined to conic, flattened at the base, ribbed.
+Fruit medium size.
+Form oblate inclined to conic, flattened at the base, ribbed.

-Stem: Small to medium.
+Stem small to medium.

-Cavity: Small, acuminate, narrow, moderately shallow, and russeted.
+Cavity small, acuminate, narrow, moderately shallow, russeted.

 Season